stephenbradshaw/breakableflask/README.md

 This can be used to test out and learn exploitation of common web application vulnerabilities.

-Originally written because I wanted a very simple, single page vulnerable app that I could quickly run up to perform exploitation checks against.
+Originally written because I wanted a very simple, single file vulnerable app that I could quickly run up to perform exploitation checks against.

-A the moment, the following vulnerabilities are present:
+At the moment, the following vulnerabilities are present:
 * Python code injection
 * Operating System command injection
 * Python deserialisation of arbitrary data (pickle)